courk/openflexure-delta-stage/docs/raspi_sangaboard_base.md

 ### Plug in motors {pagestep}

 Plug in the motors.
-Motor cables from motors `a` and `b`  can enter though the window in the side of the case and the motor cable from motor `c` can enter through the window at the back.
+Motor cables from motors `a` and `b`  can enter though the window in the side of the case and the motor cable from motor `c` can enter through the window at the back or the side.
 The correct order to plug in the motors can be seen here:

 #### Sangaboard v0.2